ADA SEATING & EXCHANGE POLICY

 Visa, MasterCard, Discover & American Express cards are accepted at ticketing, food & retail locations throughout the Park.
 No checks are accepted.

 Providence Park does not have any single game discounts at the box office.
 Discounted group and season seat rates are available by calling 503.553.5555.

 Guests may pre-arrange special wheelchair needs by calling Providence Park at 503.553.5523.

-Two First Aid stations are located at Providence Park; one is located at section 109/110 and the other near the Providence Sports Care Center near Gate 1.
-Metro West provides complete First Aid care for guests of Providence Park, with two trained med techs and an ambulance on site for all ticketed and non-ticketed events.
+Three First Aid stations are located at Providence Park; one is located at section 109/110, Entry 1 near Gate 5 and the other near Section 97.
+AMR provides complete First Aid care for guests of Providence Park, with eight trained med techs and an ambulance on site for all ticketed and non-ticketed events.

 Providence Park does not offer any nut free zones.
 Gluten-free food options are listed below.
 For additional questions or special exemptions for medical reasons please contact Andrea Tolonen, Guest Services Manager - 503-553-5523.

 Traditional Concession Stands – Garden Bar Salads / Gluten Free Buns for Burgers

 Wok Cart on KeyBank Club Concourse – Curry & Rice / Kimchi Pork Belly Fried Rice